This time I suffered with cancer.

 It is deeply affecting me.
 My surgery four years ago resulted in a surprisingly quick recovery of 3-4 months.
 This time, now, as I begin the sixth week from surgery, I can tell I am getting better, but I still can't sleep and am a long way from walking.
 My study on the first floor will remain my recovery room and I try to get used to sleeping on the hospital bed.

-So as I sit a lot more and pray, think, read, write, and plan here are 3 feelings forming deeper in my soul.
+So as I sit a lot more and pray, think, read, write, and plan here are 3 feelings forming something deeper in my soul.

 Thank you for allowing me to tell you my current story.
 While I will always write from my heart, I won't always write about me.
-But as I work to get back to the weekly blog post and email, I am thankful you are, by reading this, travelling this journey with me.
+But as I work to get back to the weekly blog post and email, I am thankful you are, by reading this today, travelling this journey with me.

 Your care matters!